 Paul Winfree is the Director of the Thomas A. Roe Institute for Economic Policy Studies at The Heritage Foundation.

-Winfree returned to Heritage in 2015, after serving as Director of Income Security Policy at the U.S. Senate Committee on the Budget.
-As director, he was responsible for the Budget Committee’s work on tax and health policy, Social Security, and welfare.
-During his time with the Committee, Winfree was actively involved in the development of a variety of legislative proposals and is known for his expertise on the federal budget and appropriations processes.
+Winfree returned to Heritage in 2015, after serving as Director of Income Security at the U.S. Senate Committee on the Budget.
+As Director, he was responsible for the Budget Committee’s work on tax, health, and welfare policy.
+During his time with the Committee, Winfree was actively involved in the development of a number of legislative proposals, including the congressional budget resolutions and annual appropriations bills.

 Winfree is a doctoral candidate at London School of Economics and Political Science, where he also earned a Master of Science Degree in Economics and Economic History.
 He received his Bachelor of Science Degree in Economics from George Mason University.